Codycody31/squad-aegis/README.md

 - **Role-Based Access**: Define specific permissions for users to ensure only authorized actions are executed.
 - **RCON Interface**: Engage with server commands using a user-friendly web-based interface.
 - **Audit System**: Detailed logging of administrative activities for transparency and security.

-### Extensibility

-- **Connectors**: Provide integrations with external services, such as Discord, to enhance your server capabilities.
-- **Extensions**: Introduce additional functionalities without altering the core codebase, ensuring flexibility and adaptability.

 ## Installation Guide